orbeon/orbeon-forms-doc/Form-Builder:-Configuration-properties.md

 Closing sections in Form Builder can improve responsiveness.
 This property sets the number of controls after which Form Builder will close all sections except the first one when loading a form.
 Below that number of controls, all sections are open by default.

-## Buttons on the Form Builder Summary page
+## Form Builder Summary page

 ```xml
 <property as="xs:string"  name="oxf.fr.summary.buttons.orbeon.builder">
     home delete duplicate new
 </property>
 ```

+This controls which buttons appear on the Form Builder Summary page.

 ## Available languages